gooooogolf/oracle-docker/README.md

 ```

-6. Connecting from outside the container
+7. Connecting from outside the container
 ```
-# To connect to the CDB
+To connect to the PDB to create schema to develop with
-$ sql sys/Oradoc_db1@localhost:32122:orclcdb as sysdba
+$ sql sys/Oradoc_db1@localhost:32122/orclpdb1.localdomain as sysdba

-SQLcl: Release 18.2 Production on Sun Aug 19 17:30:34 2018
+SQLcl: Release 18.2 Production on Sun Aug 19 18:14:06 2018

 Copyright (c) 1982, 2018, Oracle.
 All rights reserved.